O. Reg. 275/04: INFORMATION ON INVOICES TO LOW-VOLUME CONSUMERS OF ELECTRICITYSkip to content

 A portion of these charges are fixed and do not change from month to month.
 The rest are variable and increase or decrease depending on the amount of electricity that you use.

-Regulatory charges are the costs of administering the wholesale electricity system and maintaining the reliability of the provincial grid and include the costs associated with funding Ministry of Energy and Infrastructure conservation and renewable energy programs.
+Regulatory charges are the costs of administering the wholesale electricity system and maintaining the reliability of the provincial grid.

 Debt Retirement Charge

 The debt retirement charge pays down the debt of the former Ontario Hydro.

 (2) The invoice shall include the website of the distributor, where available, and the distributor’s telephone number in a note following the glossary of terms that shall read as follows: